bahrus/xtal-element/README.md

 ## Low ceremony web components

-Let's see how we can use xtal-element to generate web components as quickly as possible.
+Let's see how we can use xtal-element's utility functions, discussed in detail in the collapsed sections above, to generate web components as quickly as possible.

 ### c-c and carbon-copy